Charge Susceptibility and Kubo Response in Hatsugai-Kohmoto-related Models: Introduction

-Precisely how all of the basic features of dielectric response change for a doped Mott insulator such as the cuprates is unknown.
+Precisely how all of the basic features of the dielectric response change for a doped Mott insulator such as the cuprates is unknown.
+The most prominent treatment\cite{gull} of the charge susceptibility in a doped Mott insulator is a numerical study using the dynamical cluster approximation (DCA).
+However, this work was performed in imaginary frequency and analytical continuation is necessary to compare with the results we report here.
+Where possible, we make a comparison with this work.
 Two key questions arise: 1) how the particle-hole continuum is transformed in the presence of the non-rigid lower and upper Hubbard bands, 2) whether the cancellation between the factors of momentum that leads to Eq. (\ref{diel}) still holds if strong correlations between the electrons were included, and whether the asymptotic expansion Eq.~\eqref{diel} remains valid for $\omega$ near $\omega_p$.
 If not, is this reflected in the f-sum rule (perhaps restricted to frequencies below the Hubbard gap)?
 Only recently\cite{abbamonte1,abbamonte2,abbamonte3} with the advent of momentum-resolved electron-energy loss spectroscopy (MEELS) has $\chi(\mathbf q ,\omega)$ become experimentally accessible.
 Experiments on Bi$_{2.1}$Sr$_{1.9}$CaCu$_2$O$_{8+x}$ (BSCCO) reveal that the imaginary part of the density-density response function, $\chi^{''}(\mathbf q ,\omega)$, in the energy range $0.1-2\mathrm{eV}$, consists of a flat temperature and momentum-independent continuum that persists to the eV scales.
 At the lowest energy scales, $\chi^{''}\propto q^2$, whereas at high energy it decays as $q^2/\omega^2$.
 Also of note is the appearance of a plasmon mode\cite{basov11} that appears to be independent of density.
 The flat response of $\chi$ at intermediate energy scales and the density independence of the plasma frequency represent dramatic departures from the response in a non-interacting electron gas.